DefGuard/docs/help/configuring-vpn/adding-wireguard-devices/README.md

 b. **Use my own public key** - if you are an advanced user and know how to generate a key pair yourself - you can choose this option and enter **your own public key (keeping your private key to yourself)**

 {% hint style="warning" %}
-Choosing this option - **you will need to change PrivateKey (insert the private key you hold)** in the configuration file you download&#x20;
+Choosing this option - **you will need to change PrivateKey (insert the private key you hold)** in the configuration file you download
 {% endhint %}

 4. Now you can **download/configure your Wireguard/VPN client by:**